Skip to main content

 #

-Based on the statistical analysis:
+Based on the statistical analysis and current draft capital:

 $$\text{Optimal Decision} = \arg\max_{strategy} \left[ E[AV] - \lambda \cdot Var[AV] \right]$$